ovh/docs/pages/web/domains/glue_registry/guide.en-gb.md

 You will need to modify your domain name’s DNS servers by replacing the old DNS servers with the custom DNS servers you have created.

-To do this, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external} , then go to the `Web Cloud` section.
+To do this, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external} , then go to the `Web Cloud`{.action} section.
 In the left-hand column, click `Domain names`{.action} , then select *the domain name for which you want to customize the DNS servers*.

 Go to the `DNS servers`{.action} tab, then click `Modify DNS servers`{.action}.
 Then replace your current DNS servers with those you would like to use as custom DNS servers.